Early in the summer, my parents offered to take the kids for a couple of nights in July. Thank you, Mom and Dad.

 It is something I’ve thought so much about, her way of sharing her gifts in a way that made another feel welcome.
 Not only that, but it was needed.
 I can honestly say had she not given the tour, I would have started to plan the afternoons and evenings away and look past the beautiful old, covered porch full of cozy furniture and a blanket or two – just in case the breeze picked up.
 I would not have spent time reading on the couch or looking through menus at local eateries.

-Her hospitality made me want to stay a bit, a day or two, refreshed and ready for reality again. (ahem) I have been in other places of business, homes, gatherings, events – or blogs even, where gifts are shared and items pointed out in a way that made others feel small and unwelcome.
+Her hospitality made me want to stay a bit, a day or two, refreshed and ready for reality again.
+I have been in other places of business, homes, gatherings, events – or blogs even, where gifts are shared and items pointed out in a way that made others feel small and unwelcome.
 They were shared in a way that said, please compare yourself to me and my riches/talents/abilities, and I hope you lose.

 Hospitality is a lost art.
 Sometimes it is tilted toward self, seen as an opportunity to show off.
 Those I’ve met with incredibly hospitality are rooted first in a gentle, strong self-confidence.
-It is not insecure guarded by perfectionism, but secure in knowing themselves unafraid of their strengths or weaknesses and a desire to invite others in.
+It is not insecurity guarded by perfectionism, but secure in knowing themselves unafraid of their strengths or weaknesses and a desire to invite others in.

 Many years ago, Katie Brown had a show on TLC.
 She did a show on all the ways she prepared for guests – the house, the menu and the table settings.
 It has been a while and my Google search yielded zero results, but at the end of that show she shared that when it is time for the party she answers the door with wet hair and a towel on her head (or a robe on – I don’t remember exactly).
-Partially not on purpose but due to planning and time crunching, but partially on purpose as she discovered the impact it had on guests coming in and really making themselves at home.
+Partially not on purpose but due to planning and time crunching, but partially on purpose as she discovered the impact it had on guests coming in and really feeling welcome and making themselves at home.

 Hospitality is authentic and has a way of disarming guests.
 It has a silent way of saying check your worries at the door and I am glad you are here.